ZackarySantana/Velocity/docs/docs/concepts/configuration-file.md

 # Configuration file

 A version-controlled YAML file that holds all the configuration for your project.
-It defines the tests, images, builds, deployments, workflows, and config.
+It defines the tests, runtimes, builds, deployments, workflows, and config.

 By default, the CLI will look for a velocity.yml in the current working directory.
 You can specify a different file with the --config flag.